Knowledge Base

 Palo Alto

-Use show arp all to export the ARP table.
+Use 'show arp all' to export the ARP table.
 The file format will be:

-interface ip address hw address port status ttl
+ip address hw address interface flags age

 --------------------------------------------------------------------------------